JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 ```

 #### Editor Scroll Bar Attribute Names
-The full list of scroll bar `name` attributes is in the [High Contrast editor scheme](upsource:///platform/platform-resources/src/themes/highContrastScheme.xml) file.
+A list of scroll bar `name` attributes is in the [High Contrast editor scheme](upsource:///platform/platform-resources/src/themes/highContrastScheme.xml) file.
-These name attributes cannot be accessed from anywhere in the UI at this time, so they must be manually added to an editor color scheme XML file.
+These name attributes cannot be accessed from anywhere in the IDE UI at this time, so they must be manually added to an editor color scheme XML file.

 The following list explains the `usage` format of the `name` attribute, i.e. where a custom scroll bar color is applied:
 * `*.trackColor` — The scroll bar thumb moves across this area.